takuyakikuchi/hashnode/cl6t59p1u0dtkfdnv6eva6h21.md

 ## I checked this and that of React basics with `console.log()`

+Click here to read the article in Japanese：https://zenn.dev/takuyakikuchi/articles/2c4071a58bd4d7

 # `console.log()` to check rendering timings

 ⚠️ To simplify the logging results, "Strict Mode" is intentionally disabled so that the lifecycle is never called twice.<br />